-Then embed the article in your video.
+Then embed the video in your article.
 Just above the article insert an H2 heading that says:

-Watch this video: ‘title of video [which should include your main keyword]’ (05 mins 34 secs)”
+Watch this video: ‘title of video [include your main keyword]’ (05 mins 34 secs)

 Within the rounded brackets insert the actual length of the video.